aamrits/interview-questions-prep/react.md

 }
 ```

 - In most cases, it's recommend to use controlled components to implement forms.
 In a controlled component, form data is handled by a React component.
 The alternative is uncontrolled components, where form data is handled by the DOM itself.
 Instead of writing an event handler for all of your state updates, you use a ref to retrieve values from the DOM.
-Example: manage focus.
+Example: manage focus, getting width and height of DIV element (see Q8).

 **[⬆](#Questions)**
 ---
 #### Q11
 ### ✍What is a higher-order component?
 Give example.
-A *higher-order component (HOC)* is a function that takes a component and returns a new component.
+A *higher-order component (HOC)* is a function that takes a component, adds some logic and returns that component with that additional logic.
 Basically, it's a pattern that is derived from React's compositional nature.

 We call them **pure components** because they can accept any dynamically provided child component but they won't modify or copy any behavior from their input components.